Many Types of Surgical Malpractice – But Always the Same Cause

 Yet people are still injured and killed by surgery malpractice: tens of thousands of Americans every year, according to every major study of the problem.

 Why?
 Because no matter how advanced surgery techniques and technology become, surgeons will continue to make mistakes caused by inattention and failure to follow basic safety rules.
 The best equipment doesn’t help when a surgeon isn’t paying attention to what he is cutting.
 The fanciest robot can’t prevent a surgeon from being sloppy or cutting corners.

-Over and over again, our medical malpractice team sees the same types of cases: patients bleeding to death because a surgeon didn’t properly sew an artery shut, or dying of infection because a surgeon didn’t pay attention to signs of postoperative sepsis, or having to undergo multiple additional surgeries because a surgeon cut or clipped the wrong part of the body, or left a tool in the patient.
+Over and over again, our Wrongful Death and medical malpractice team sees the same types of cases: patients bleeding to death because a surgeon didn’t properly sew an artery shut, or dying of infection because a surgeon didn’t pay attention to signs of postoperative sepsis, or having to undergo multiple additional surgeries because a surgeon cut or clipped the wrong part of the body, or left a tool in the patient.

 This unnecessary suffering is inexcusable in this age of advanced science and knowledge.

 Our malpractice and Wrongful Death lawyers see some of the same medical mistakes made over and over again in common surgical procedures such as: